This post may contain affiliate links. Please see my disclosure policy for more details.

 If you want to sign up to house sitting straight away, Aussie House Sitters is the site I started with in Australia.
-If you want the option to house sit worldwide, I’ve heard great reviews about Trusted House Sitters.
+If you want the option to house sit worldwide, friends of mine have had great luck with Trusted House Sitters.

 Advantages of House Sitting